-Today was our last walking day.
-Alan’s knees were still painful from the day before.
-I knew this last day was going be a struggle physically and mentally.
+Today was our last day walking.
+Alan’s knees were still very painful from the day before.
+I knew this last day was going be a struggle, physically and mentally.

 Anne would be starting at Lamlash today and walking with her daughter.
-I was pleased she had company today.
+I was so pleased and relieved she had company today.
 She walked solo from Lagg to Lamlash the day before on the road.
-Today her walk should be more relaxing.
+Today her walk should hopefully be more relaxing.

 Day 7 – Whiting Bay to Brodick (18 km/11 miles)